marrus-sh/Kyrie/CONTRIBUTING.md

   is appended to the beginning of the compiled files.
 (Pen names, usernames, and aliases are totally fine.)

-By contributing to Kyrie, you agree to license your work under the GNU General Public License, Version 3 or any later version, and affirm that you have the necessary rights to do so.
+By contributing code to Kyrie, you agree to license your work under the GNU General Public License, Version 3 or any later version, and affirm that you have the necessary rights to do so.
+Likewise, by contributing documentation, you agree to license your work under the Creative Commons Attribution-ShareAlike 4.0 International License, and affirm that you have the necessary rights to do so.